Tutorial: Design a relational database in a single database within Azure SQL Database using SSMS

-Expand the 'tables' node in the SQL Server Management Studio Object explorer to see the tables you created.
+Expand the Tables node under yourDatabase in the Object Explorer to see the tables you created.

 Load data into the tables

-Right-click the following links and save them into the SampleTableData folder.
+Right-click the following links and save them into the sampleData folder.

-Open a command prompt window and navigate to the SampleTableData folder.
+Open a command prompt window and navigate to the sampleData folder.

-Execute the following commands to insert sample data into the tables replacing the values for ServerName, DatabaseName, UserName, and Password with the values for your environment.
+Execute the following commands to insert sample data into the tables replacing the values for server, database, user, and password with the values for your environment.

 You have now loaded sample data into the tables you created earlier.

 Execute the following queries to retrieve information from the database tables.
-See Writing SQL Queries to learn more about writing SQL queries.
-The first query joins all four tables to find all the students taught by 'Dominick Pope' who have a grade higher than 75% in his class.
-The second query joins all four tables and finds all courses in which 'Noe Coleman' has ever enrolled.
+See Write SQL queries to learn more about writing SQL queries.
+The first query joins all four tables to find the students taught by 'Dominick Pope' who have a grade higher than 75%.
+The second query joins all four tables and finds the courses in which 'Noe Coleman' has ever enrolled.

 In a SQL Server Management Studio query window, execute the following query: